 They understand their audience (those street smarts are terrible for my wallet!).

 First of all, they leverage the ego of their audience by calling me a Madewell Insider and offering me free shipping and returns.
 I’m already hooked and feeling like the GOAT.

 Side note: Do you notice how I am writing about this email as if it was sent to me and only me?
 That’s incredible marketing at work.
 I thought about going back and rewording it, but I felt there was no better way for you to see excellent email marketing in action, as well as the effect it has on the consumer.

 Next, Madewell goes on to offer me a deal of some sort that is set apart from the rest of the email, giving me an easy call-to-action with “SHOP NOW.”
 Then, they offer great imagery and a hashtag suggestion, which will boost social interaction. *This is so good I could cry, y’all.* Take a look at this email in action below:

 InVision’s weekly roundup of their standout blog posts are a gold mine—you can get sucked into this email for hours, as it’s chock-full of incredible content and information that is a perfect fit for the brand’s core customer.

 The newsletter is mobile-friendly and downright beautiful (would you expect anything less from this brand?), and they even offer freebies every week, which is excellent for engagement.

 The brand does an incredible job of placing a call-to-action after each piece of text content, which ups the engagement with subscribers as well.
 The consistency throughout makes it a beautiful newsletter to scroll through, and the call-to-actions aren’t simply “read more now,” but rather complement, and add substance and intrigue to the blog content for which they are assigned.
 Check out InVision’s email newsletter below:

-We’ve showed you how the top dogs do it.
-Now are you ready to leverage email marketing to appeal to your target audience and grow your business?
+We’ve shown you how the top dogs do it.
+Now are you ready to leverage email marketing to appeal to your target audience and grow your Houston business?
 Let’s do this.